BhavnoorSaroya/langstons-ant/README.md

 steps:
 ```
-wasm-pack new game-of-life
+wasm-pack new langstons-ant
-cd game-of-life
+cd langstons-ant
 cd src

-# generate a web pack
-# do it in the game-of-life directory, outside of src
+# do it in the langstons-ant directory, outside of src
 wasm-pack build --target=web

 python3 -m http.server